 - Frequently Asked Questions

 - Investigator User's Guide to the COI On-Line Disclosure System pdf

 To be eligible for federal funds, UVM must comply with a myriad of federal regulations including those related to protection of human subjects, humane care and use of vertebrate animals, and special handling of biohazardous and radioactive materials.
 The regulations require review and monitoring of these regulated activities during the life of the project/protocol.

 - Hazardous Chemicals

 - Radioactive Substances

-> After your proposal is submitted to the sponsor, SPA staff establish a "pending" proposal record in the InfoEd Proposal Tracking system.
-The proposal record is accessible to you, your department business manager, your department chair and your dean, as well as the department business manager, chair and dean of each person listed on your proposal budget.
+After a proposal is submitted to the sponsor, SPA establishes a "pending" proposal record in the InfoEd Proposal Tracking system.
+The proposal record is accessible to the Principal Investigator, the department business manager, the department chair and the dean, as well as the department business manager, chair and dean of each person listed on in the proposal budget.

-> The National Institutes of Health uses just-in-time procedures for certain programs and award mechanisms.
+The National Institutes of Health uses just-in-time procedures for certain programs and award mechanisms.
 These procedures call for limited information (e.g., a budget justification and a biographical sketch) to be submitted with investigator-initiated applications and allow for a possible NIH request for additional information, including information concerning other support, when the application is under consideration for funding.

 Find out more about our Grant Life Cycle